-Emma is an experienced teacher and trainer who has held several management roles within the insitution.
-Most recently she was responsible for postgraduate taught courses across the five departments within the University .
-She was also responsible for a Personal Development Programme for research students undertaking PhDs.
+Emma is an experienced lecturer and industry trainer who has held several management roles within the insitution.
+Most recently she was responsible for postgraduate taught courses across the five departments within the University.
+She has also held responsibility for the PhD Personal Development Programme for research.

 Her teaching has included; small business start-up, leadership and change, project management, environmental and social responsibility.
 Emma was awarded an Excellence Award 2008 for innovation in teaching practice.

 Emma is currently undertaking a Doctorate in Business Administration at the University of Bath.
-The research focusses on the drivers and barriers to the adoption of enterprise eduction.
+The research focusses on the drivers and barriers to the adoption of real-world pedagogies.